 |Their wife giving birth or suffering a miscarriage||2 days|

 |The death of their parents, in-laws, spouse, children, or son or daughter in law||2 days|

 |The death of any family member who stayed in the same household||1 day|

 There is no statutory provision for unpaid leave.

 Indonesia has compulsory universal healthcare which is funded through payroll taxes and the general budget.
 Employers are required to enroll their employees in this system.

+Worker Accident Benefit: This refers to the worker accident benefit under Social security (BPJS Ketenagakerjaan) in Indonesia.
 The contribution is fully paid by employers and ranges from 0.24% to 1.74% of wages, depending on the level of risk and protection.